 Errors and Omissions Liability

 Errors and omissions (E&O) liability insurance covers claims that arise from your negligent acts or your failure to provide the level of advice or service your customers expected.
 It is also called professional liability insurance.
 You may need E&O insurance if your business performs a service or provides advice to others in exchange for a fee.
-Many types of businesses purchase this coverage, including architects, engineers, consultants, lawyers, building designers, and accountants.
+Many types of businesses purchase this coverage, including architects, engineers, consultants, lawyers, building designers, medical professionals, and accountants.
 Some businesses purchase a type of E&O insurance called directors and officers liability coverage.

 Commercial Auto Insurance